 CAD objects with labels.

 The positioning of labels on objects like cones and pyramids could be a bit more complex due to the different dimensions of the bases of those objects.
-With this, the texture coordinates must be calculated in a way to compensate that difference, so the text won’t be stretched proportionally to the size increase of one base in relation to the other.
-Despite that calculation has not been done until the present moment, with the technique explained in this work the positioning of labels is possible in more primitives than in the related works – which allow the labels to be displayed in cylinders and boxes only.
+With these, the texture coordinates must be calculated in a way to compensate that difference, so that the text won’t be stretched proportionally to the size increase of one base in relation to the other.
+Despite that, the calculation has not been done until the present moment, and, with the technique explained in this work, the positioning of labels is possible with more primitives than in the related works – which allow the labels to be displayed on cylinders and boxes only.

 Results